aletgn/b-fade/docs/_pages/bgnd_fracture.rst

 Fracture Mechanics
 ==================

-Before proceeding it is worth recalling a few notions of Fracture Mechanics, which shall turn out to be useful later on.
+Before proceeding it is worth recalling a few concepts of Fracture Mechanics, which shall turn out to be useful later on.

 Stress Intensity Factor Range
 -----------------------------